When transfer duty applies to trusts

 Generally, you need to complete a dutiable transaction statement (Form D2.2) and include it with the transaction and trust documents when lodging for transfer duty assessment.

-You do not pay transfer duty and a stamp is not needed if you:
+You do not pay transfer duty or need a stamp if you:

 Also consider…